-The school health check-up Programme is being done in the state in convergence with the NHM, Health Department.
+The health cheek up programme has been conducted by the RBSK team (Health Department) under School Health Programme.
 The Director, NHM has been requested to take necessary steps to check the health of cookcum-helpers engaged under MDM during the school health check-up Programme.